 Kia ora koutou

-Welcome to the this newsletter of the Greater Wellington Backcountry Network Inc.
+Welcome to our August 2023 newsletter of the Greater Wellington Backcountry Network Inc.

 Nga mihi nui

 Derrick Field – Chair GWBN

 Our key hut project for the comming summer is the popular Alpha hut.
 Alpha is over due to maintenance, and deterioation of several areas of the hut need to be fixed before even more funds are needed for repairs.
 This project will stretch our available resouces, and Megan Sety is working on a project to raise funds for the project.